baklazaner/botpress-messenger/README.md

 # botpress-messenger

 Official Facebook Messenger connector module for [Botpress](http://github.com/botpress/botpress).

-This module has been build to accelerate and facilitate development of Messenger's bots.
+This module has been build to accelerate and facilitate development of Messenger bots.

 ## Installation

 Installing modules on Botpress is simple.
-By using CLI, users only need to type this command in their terminal to add messenger module to their bot.
+By using the CLI, you only need to type this command in your terminal to add the messenger module to your bot.

 ```
 botpress install messenger
 ```

-It's also possible to install it with Botpress UI in modules section.
+It's also possible to install it through the Botpress UI in the modules section.

 <img alt='Connexion settings' src='/assets/install-messenger-module.png' width='500px' />